So What Does the Big Beautiful Bill Mean For MY Gun Rights?

 Frequently Asked Questions

-What does the 'Big Beautiful Bill' (House Resolution 1) do for gun rights?
+What does the 'Big Beautiful Bill' mean for gun rights regarding NFA items?

-No, the bill does not remove suppressors, short-barreled rifles, or shotguns from the purview of the NFA.
-These items remain regulated, and registration requirements (Form 1 and Form 4) are still in effect.
+No, the bill does not remove suppressors, short-barreled rifles, or shotguns from the purview of the National Firearms Act (NFA).
+These items continue to be regulated, and standard Form 1 and Form 4 requirements, along with federal registration, remain in effect.

 Related News